newtheatre/history-project/_people/lawrence_bolton.md

     href: "https://www.castingcallpro.com/uk/actor/profile/lawrence-bolton-1"
 ---

-Since graduating, Lawrence has gone on to perform with various companies, including Two Box Productions, which was founded by other New Theatre Alumni.
-In 2015 he performed in Two Box's production of Saucy Jack and the Space Vixens.
+Since graduating, Lawrence has gone on to found his own production company, Two Box Productions.
+The company frequently holds performances in London and regularly participates at the Edinburgh Fringe, most notably Harry Poppers and the Deathly Swallows.